 The Ultimate FAFSA Guide – Application Help, Deadlines, Phone Numbers, More

-NOTE: The FAFSA for the 2018-2019 school year is available as of October 1, 2017 and should be filled out ASAP to meet deadlines set by your state or colleges of choice.
+NOTE: The FAFSA for the 2018-2019 school year is still available but should be filled out ASAP to meet deadlines set by your state or colleges of choice.

 What is the FAFSA?